basant536/Cloudcredits/Website-Development-AWS/README.md

-# Website Development using AWS
+# Website Development using AWS S3

-Status: In Progress
+## Project Overview
+This project demonstrates how to host a static website using Amazon S3.

+## Services Used
+- Amazon S3

+## Files
+- index.html

+## Result
+The website was successfully hosted using Amazon S3 Static Website Hosting.